Mar 23, 2015

 1. Toss cabbage.
 Toss together the shredded cabbage to combine.

 2. Assemble and serve the pan-fried fish tacos.
 Add some of the shredded cabbage to warmed tacos and top each with a slice of fish.
-Top with pico and about a tablespoon of the cilantro lime sauce.
+Top with pico and the cilantro lime yogurt sauce.
 Serve with lime wedges.

 pan-fried seasoned fish tacos with cilantro lime sauce in corn tortillas with pico de gallo